PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

 42. Johannes Bader, PhD. focused on getting the ANT+ stick to run on Raspberry Pi.
-But what can we do with a Rasperri Pi with an ANT+ stick?
+What can we do with a Rasperri Pi with an ANT+ stick?

 .